150 UK small business grants to apply for right now

 The ECITB works with employers to identify training needs and to drive up skill levels across the industry.
 Eligible employers can access a wide range of engineering training grants to support the training they require.

-Some grant money is invested in strategic projects that benefit the wider industry, for instance a project to recruit more apprentices to our graduate retention programme for the oil and gas industry, which has helped to secure graduates skills during the economic downturn.
+Some grant money is invested in strategic projects that benefit the wider industry, for instance a project to recruit more apprentices to our graduate retention programme for the oil and gas industry, which has helped to secure graduates skills.

 Grant support is available for a range of training activities.
 The ECITB prioritises funding for training that improves the productivity and safety of the engineering construction workforce and also training that develops skills that are transferrable across industry.